 1. Determine Your Work’s Commercial Potential

 There are different level of commercial viability: some books are “big” books suitable for Big Five traditional publishers (e.g., Penguin, HarperCollins), while others are “quiet” books, suitable for mid-size and small presses.
 The most important thing to remember is that not every book is cut out to be published by a New York house, or represented by an agent, but most writers have a difficult time being honest with themselves about their work’s potential.
-Here are some rules of thumb about what types of books are suitable for a New York publisher:
+Here are some rules of thumb about what types of books are suitable for a Big Five traditional publisher:

 - Genre or commercial fiction: romance, erotica, mystery/crime, thriller, science fiction, fantasy, young adult, new adult

 - Nonfiction books that would get shelved in your average Barnes & Noble or indie bookstore—which requires a strong hook or concept and author platform.
 Usually a New York publisher won’t sign a nonfiction book unless they anticipate selling 10,000–20,000 copies minimum.

-Works that can be a tough sell—again, if you’re looking at New York publishers:
+Works that can be a tough sell—again, if you’re looking at traditional publishers: